Tampa Bay Rowdies: Al Lang Stadium

 The Rowdies' home pitch since 2011 has been Al Lang Stadium, a 7,500 seat former baseball stadium located on the downtown waterfront of St. Petersburg, Florida.
 When the club first moved to the venue, the pitch ran from the third base grandstand to right field wall, and the seating arrangement utilized the baseball grandstand along with temporary bleachers along one sideline.
 The arrangement has been tweaked every season since to provide a more traditional soccer experience for the fans.

 The facility underwent a significant renovation in 2015 that reconfigured the pitch to run from the grandstand on one end to the left field wall on the other.
 A portion of the old right field wall was removed, and larger semi-permanent bleachers were installed along the south sideline, adding many more seats closer to the action and making Al Lang Stadium more soccer-friendly.

+The team played its final two regular season 2024 matches at IMG Academy in Bradenton, Florida due to extensive damage to Al Lang from Hurricane Helene and Milton.